eclipse-che/che-machine-exec/CONTRIBUTING.md

 #### Stop che-machine-exec server

-To stop che-machine-exec server you can use task with name `kill exec server`.
+To stop che-machine-exec server you can use task with name `stop exec server`.